divio/divio-cloud-docs/reference/addons-key.rst

 The Data Source Name for single-sign-on.

-This is set as an environment variable automatically in Cloud Projects, adding the SSO authority to the URL configuration for the project.
+This is set as an environment variable automatically in Cloud applications, adding the SSO authority to the URL configuration for the application.

 If you are providing your own single-sign-on, ``SSO_DSN`` can also be specified as an environment variable or in ``settings.py``.